dative9/anki-latin2/README.md

 <hr>

 <h2>
   N.B. yes, this is an updated reupload of the <i></i>OCR GCSE Latin vocabulary 2023</i> shared deck over at https://ankiweb.net/shared/info/1463821810.
-Neither decks will continue to be updated on ankiweb
+Neither decks will continue to be updated on ankiweb.
 </h2>
 <hr>